-Insomnia is a problem with sleep.
+Insomnia in Singapore: Insomnia is a problem with sleep.
 Causes include stress, environmental factors, medications, hormonal shifts, aging, and physical or mental illnesses.

 Insomnia refers to trouble sleeping.
 People with insomnia may have trouble falling asleep, trouble staying asleep, or may wake early and be unable to fall back to sleep.
 They may also suffer from non-refreshing sleep, in which enough hours are spent sleeping, but the sleep quality is poor and the person still feels tired during the day.